These are some of the signs or issues that prompt people to seek counseling:

 There are many approaches to dealing with these issues.
 Often, the process will include learning new problem-solving or coping skills, increasing self-understanding, exploring life patterns, and gaining a better sense of how you are influenced by your surroundings.

-How can I get the most out of Counseling?
+How can I get the most out of Therapy?

 - Attempt to clarify your goals, and/or what you hope to get out of the experience

 - Consider how you feel about the counseling relationship